Belaya (Kuban)

-The Belaya (Бе́лая; Шъхьагуащэ /ady/) is a river in the Republic of Adygea and Krasnodar Krai of Russia.
+The Belaya (Белая /ru/; Шъхьагуащэ, /ady/) is a river in the Republic of Adygea and Krasnodar Krai of Russia.
 It is a left tributary of the Kuban, which it joins in the Krasnodar Reservoir.
 The river is 265 km long, with a drainage basin of 5990 km2.
 It has its sources at the main watershed of the Caucasus Mountains.
 In its upper reaches it is a typical mountain river, and flows through deep canyons, while in its lower parts it is a slow flowing lowland river.

 Its main tributaries are, from source to mouth, Kisha (right), Dakh (right), Kurdzhips (left) and Pshekha (left).
 Several cities and towns are located along the river including Maykop and Belorechensk.